www.rockingscots.co.uk

 which at one time had Mike Heron (pre Incredible String Band) and Robert

 Smith - 'Smiggy' - on lead guitars.
-Via Three's a Crowd, Smith ended up in
+Then via Three's a Crowd (a later name for The Jury), Smith ended up in

 Blue in the early 1970s.
 In the post 1967 period one of the best bands was